Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part IV — “You Just Looked Like a Motherfucker Who Likes Pineapple”

 But you’re right, that did seem weird.
 I almost (or I might have — I forget at this point) brought up how Dumbledore was reacting to this, as if he didn’t already know what they were and didn’t destroy two of them already.
 If I didn’t already go off about that, I think it’s because I figured, “Well, now he has confirmation, and he knows it’s seven, which is terrifying to him because he knows how little time he has left, and he only knows about like three of them, and they can be anything, and they can be anywhere.”
 So I gave it a pass.

-Since, right?
-All he knows about at this point are the diary, the ring and Harry.
-He doesn’t know about the locket (though he does have a location on it), he doesn’t know about the cup or the diadem (both of which are found through sheer luck and “Hey, this seems like something important might be here, let’s go check it out” (and the luck allows them to magically find it)), he doesn’t know about Nagini (which they only really find out about because of Harry’s connection to Voldemort), and not once does anyone mention Quirrell, so I don’t know how the fuck they know he was a horcrux and that it was destroyed.
+Since all he knows about at this point are the diary, the ring and Harry.
+He doesn’t know about the locket (though he does have a location on it), he doesn’t know about the cup or the diadem (both of which are found through sheer luck and “Hey, this seems like something important might be here, let’s go check it out” (and the luck allows them to magically find it)), he doesn’t know about Nagini (which they only really find out about because of Harry’s connection to Voldemort), and not once does anyone mention Quirrell (who isn’t really a horcrux to begin with), so I don’t know how the fuck they know he was a horcrux (if he was, that is) and that it was destroyed.

 I sound like Maude Flanders at this point — “Will somebody PLEASE think of Quirrell?!!!”
 Because seriously — Harry says with complete conviction at the end of Deathly Hallows Part 2 — “Kill the snake.
 Kill the snake and then it’s just him.”
 That’s an entire horcrux that you’re just assuming is taken care of already.
 They don’t mention that he was one in the movies, and they don’t mention that they know it’s destroyed already.
 I don’t get it.
 That’s my real logic problem with this.
 We only actually see them destroy seven horcruxes.
 Which would be fine if they didn’t also say that Harry was the “horcrux he didn’t intend to make.”

 So that’s my whole beef with this.
-At least mention that Quirrell was one, so we can at least cross it off the list.
+At least mention that Quirrell was one in movie canon, so we can at least cross it off the list.